chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/registration.md

 ## Step One:

 After properly mounting your gateway, take out your cellular phone and open the "WiFi Connections".
 If the gateway is powered on, you will see a WiFi access point named "Chirp-XXXX" (XXXX represents gateway-specific numbers).
 Connect your phone to this access point.
+Password is the same as the access point name Chirp-XXXX.

 ![One](one.jpg)